WarsInReverie/WarsInReverie.github.io/content/blog/glossy-gyaru-unit/index.md

 It’s a cute little idea that I wanted to carry on into *Wars in Reverie*.
 As I’ve said in the last section, it’s a silly idea but it does indeed have utility.
 Even if it’s no longer of practical use in the field, it can still serve as a point of pride for the regiments and brigades that brandish their unique colors.
 I’ve written much more than I originally intended, but I still want to give this topic its own dedicated article.
 Regimental colors, esprit-de-corps, and the anime-esque look to it are all points worth explaining further with better devotion.

-But for now, just know that these were all the contexts that revolved around the *Glossy Gyaru*, and what her markings all symbolize.
+But for now, just know that these were all the contexts that revolved around the Glossy Gyaru, and what her markings all symbolize.

 ## Links

-Main post:
+*Main post:*
 {{< article link="/posts/gyaru-midterm-insurgency/" showSummary=true compactSummary=true >}}

-Media article:
+*Media article:*
 {{< article link="/media/glossy-gyaru-posters/" showSummary=false compactSummary=false >}}